shakacode/react_on_rails/README.md

 React on Rails integrates Rails with (server rendering of) Facebook's [React](https://github.com/facebook/react) front-end framework.

-Intersted in optimizing your webpack setup for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable?
+Interested in optimizing your webpack setup for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable?
 [Contact me](mailto:justin@shakacode.com).

 # Intro